forwardemail/forwardemail.net/app/views/faq/index.md

     <code>v=spf1 a mx include:spf.forwardemail.net include:host.com -all</code>
     <br /><br />
     Note that there is a difference between "-all" and "~all".
 The "-" indicates that the SPF check should FAIL if it does not match, and "~" indicates that the SPF check should SOFTFAIL.
 We recommend to use the "-all" approach to prevent domain forgery.
+    <br /><br />
+    You may also need to include the SPF record for whichever host you are sending mail from (e.g. Outlook).
   </span>
 </div>